louisefleischer/Matlab_Introduction/1_Getting_Git_and_Github.md

 Also :q! gets you out of a command?

 Anyways, that’s all I can remember for now, and I have a date to call someone so I will be signing off.
 To the grasslands!
 (Orangemoji)

+P.S.
+SO! the process for pushing the things back to the RGV (RenneuhGitVacheuh) is as follows.

+-make your changes in the local code
+-save your changes in the local code
+-write git add <name of local file changed>
+-write git status to verify that changes have been made (running this before the add step will yield the identity of changed files in red that have not been added)
+-write git commit -m “[name of edits for reference]” -write git push to send to LouLou! (or other less interesting people)